-    - Preheat about two inches of oil in a frying pan or deep fryer to 350 F.
+Preheat about 2 inches of oil in a frying pan or deep fryer to 350 F.

-- While the oil is heating up, peel the yuca and cut into half-inch rounds or pieces.
+While the oil is heating up, peel the yuca and cut it into 1/2-inch rounds or pieces.

 Traditional Mortar and Pestle Method

-- Coat the inside of a mortar with olive oil.
+Coat the inside of mortar with olive oil.

-- Divide yuca into 6 equal portions.
+Divide yuca into 6 equal portions.
 Add 1 portion of the fried yuca to the mortar.
-Pound the yuca and garlic paste into a mash by pounding down and towards the sides of the mortar.
+Pound the yuca and garlic paste into a mash by pounding down and toward the sides of the mortar.
 This action helps turn over and mix the ingredients.

-- Dice one slice of bacon and add to the yuca mash.
+Dice 1 slice of bacon and add to the yuca mash.

-- Keep rotating the mortar and pounding down towards the sides until all ingredients are thoroughly mixed into a smooth mash.
+Keep rotating the mortar and pounding down toward the sides until all ingredients are thoroughly mixed into a smooth mash.

-- Repeat these steps six times to create six portions of cassava mofongo.
+Repeat these steps 6 times to create 6 portions of cassava mofongo.

 Potato Masher Method

-- Continue to mash all ingredients together until thoroughly mixed into a smooth mash.
-Divide into six equal portions.
+Continue to mash all ingredients together until thoroughly mixed into a smooth mash.
+Divide into 6 equal portions.

-- For each portion, use a small condiment bowl as a mold.
+For each portion, use a small condiment bowl as a mold.
 Push the mash down to the bottom of the bowl.
 With the back of a spoon, smooth over and level off the mix.
-Then use the spoon to scrape around the bowl and remove the mash in a half dome shape.
-Make six.
+Then, use the spoon to scrape around the bowl and remove the mash in a half-dome shape.